okex/coding/README.md

 ## Submitting a PR:

-- Branch from the tip of the active development branch (`develop` for major repos, `master` for minor repos.
+- Branch from the tip of the active development branch (`develop` for major repos, `master` for minor repos).
-- Review the [go coding standards](https://github.com/okex/okchain/coding/blob/master/go/coding_standard.md).
+- Review the [go coding standards](https://github.com/okex/coding/blob/master/go/coding_standard.md).
 Follow them closely.
 - Make some (or one) commits, in logical order and with a useful commit comment.
 - Link to all relevant issues, if any.
 The PR or the first issue should contain a detailed description.
 - Await response from other users, maintainers, and/or colleagues.